fazzaamiarso/fazzaamiarso.com/src/content/project/requestd.md

 > "Currently, this app is ongoing a quota extension request to onboard more user.
 Which means **only users that are added by me in Spotify developer dashboard can login as admin** for the time being"

 You can try this app song live submission here: [request-d.vercel.app/submission/cl69utgmz02190hlg63krtn70](https://request-d.vercel.app/submission/cl69utgmz02190hlg63krtn70)

-## Techs used

-This app was bootstrapped with [create-t3-app](https://github.com/t3-oss/create-t3-app).

-- next.js
-- trpc
-- tailwind
-- prisma
-- planetscale

-Some other notable techs that I use:

-- **Zod**.
-Zod is actually installed as a dependency for trpc, but I realized that Zod can be valuable too as a validator for 3rd party API.
-- **NextAuth**.
-Used it to handle the authentication and authorization with Spotify.
-- **react-hook-form**.
-Used it to handle form submission.

 ## Problem